 The first part of the Salem Witch Museum explores story of the original trial.
 But even more interesting than that is the second section.
 Here, the conversation moves to the idea of a “witch hunt” and the process through which society mistrusts and demonises “outsiders.”

 The Salem Witch Museum really isn’t suitable for children under 8.
 It’s dark with screaming, animated, figures and a human-size devil, so it’s the one thing I’d recommend families take in turns or skip.

-A stop here is all about taking in nature and local customs and really slowing down.
+As a result, a visit to Cape Ann is all about taking in nature and local customs and really slowing down.

 As so many events are weather dependent (and you rarely need to book) I’d advise you look at a map and mix and match from the following.
 You should be able to fit everything in within a couple of days.

-Watch the Sun Set at Pigeon Cove Tavern at Emerson Inn
+Watch Sunset at Pigeon Cove

 Spend the day at Appleton Farms

 Nine generations of Appletons have worked on this farm, amid crumbling stone walls and one of the earliest American dreams.
 That makes it one of the oldest continuously operating farms in America